Tessellation Module (-T)

 Specify the orientation descriptor and (optionally) the orientation convention used in the .tess, .tesr and .ori files.
 See Rotations and Orientations for possible values.

-Default value: rodrigues:active.
+Default value: rodrigues:passive.

 -oriformat <format1>,<format2>,...